dhdavvie/BiCrypt/README.md

 ## Instructions

-For encrypt you file you will need to provied **two** passprhase and a file.
-Is recommend to use strongs passprhases using a combination of symbols, numbers and upper-lower case letters.
+For encrypt you file you will need to provied **two** passphrase and a file.
+Is recommend to use strongs passphrases using a combination of symbols, numbers and upper-lower case letters.

 The syntax in command line is:

 ```
-python BiCrypt.py FileName FirstPassphrase SecondPassprhase
+python BiCrypt.py FileName FirstPassphrase SecondPassphrase
 ```

 When you do that, the program generate a new file called